-We first consider EHR-related burden associated with documentation requirements for patient visits especially the guidelines for evaluation and management visit codes used by most payers.
-CMS finalized certain provisions to help update and streamline documentation requirements for office and outpatient evaluation and management visits in the CY 2019 Physician Fee Schedule final rule, most of which will take effect starting in 2021.
-Efforts to reduce the overall burden associated with E/M documentation guidelines are likely to reduce EHR-related burden too.
-We also consider how leveraging data already stored in the EHR can reduce the need for redundant documentation.
-In implementing these revisions, HHS should continue to obtain robust stakeholder input to ensure that guidelines complement health care provider workflows instead of creating unnecessary work.
+We first consider EHR-related burden associated with documentation requirements for patient visits-especially the guidelines for evaluation and management visit codes used by most payers.
+In both the CY 2019 and CY 2020 Physician Fee Schedule final rules , CMS has taken a number of steps to update and streamline documentation requirements for office and outpatient evaluation and management (E/M) visits.
+Efforts to reduce the overall burden associated with E/M documentation guidelines can impact EHR-related burden.
+We also consider how recent CMS policy changes can help to leverage data already stored in the EHR, reducing the need for redundant documentation.
+In implementing these policy changes, HHS should continue to obtain robust stakeholder input to ensure that health IT solutions are supporting these new opportunities for burden reduction.
 Finally, HHS could consider ways to exempt clinicians participating in APMs from certain documentation requirements.

 We have heard that current ad hoc approaches to documentation within the EHR contribute to many of the burden issues in this area.
 In addition to policy changes, HHS could continue working collaboratively with stakeholders to disseminate best practices for documentation.
 For instance, limited appropriate use of the "copy and paste" and auto-populate functions within the EHR can ensure records do not become overloaded with extraneous information.
-CMS has finalized proposals limiting documentation burden in a number of recent rules in an effort to implement its Patients Over Paperwork initiative.
-For example, CMS removed prescriptive documentation overly requirements for admission orders for Inpatient Rehabilitation Facilities (IRFs).